 Introversion, shyness, and social anxiety can sometimes get mixed up, but they're quite different.
 In this post, we'll look at some of the similarities and differences.
 Introversion is a personality trait, and it appears in the Myers-Briggs personality typology.
 The opposite is extroversion, and individuals may fall at different points along the continuum between the… Continue reading What’s the Difference Between Introversion, Shyness, and Social Anxiety?

-In this post I'll take a look at some of the available guidelines for evidence-based treatment of anxiety disorders.
+3dman_eu on Pixabay In this post I'll take a look at some of the available guidelines for evidence-based treatment of anxiety disorders.
 While psychotherapies are extremely important in the management of anxiety disorders, this post will focus only on anti-anxiety medications.
-The treatment guidelines I refer to come from the British Association for Psychopharmacology and the World Federation… Continue reading Evidence-based treatment of anxiety
+The treatment guidelines I refer to come from the British Association for Psychopharmacology and… Continue reading Evidence-Based Treatment of Anxiety

 Mental illness stigma comes from many places and in many forms.
-Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is by pathologizing normal experience.
-By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make… Continue reading Stigma and Pathologizing Normal Human Experience
+Stigma often invalidates the experience of those of us with mental illness.
+One way this can happen is by pathologizing normal experience.
+By this, I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make it seems as… Continue reading Stigma and Pathologizing Normal Human Experience